What is Software Maintenance?

 “Software maintenance is the process of modifying a software system or component after delivery to correct faults, improve performance, or adapt to a changed environment” - The Institute of Electrical and Electronics Engineers (IEEE)

-Put simply, software maintenance is the process where software vendors provide updates, modifications, bug fixes, patches and additional features to existing software solutions to increase performance.
+Simply put, software maintenance is the process where software vendors provide updates, modifications, bug fixes, patches and additional features to existing software solutions to increase performance.
 Typically software maintenance fees are a small percentage of overall license fees paid on an annual or monthly basis.
-With traditional on-premises software, these fees are paid on an on-going basis, in addition to the initial software license purchase.
-With cloud-based software, maintenance fees are usually built into monthly license fees.
+With traditional on-premises software, a company pays for maintenance fees on an on-going basis, in addition to the initial software license purchase.
+With cloud-based or hosted software, maintenance fees are usually built into monthly license fees.

 This definition of maintenance is a succinct outline of the benefits of software maintenance.
 Much like your car, software requires periodic refreshes to ensure it continues to run smoothly, as well as preventative maintenance to reduce the occurrence of problems.
 The benefits of maintenance packages should be obvious, but we have broken them down further below.

 Software maintenance packages provided by vendors offer peace-of-mind protection by keeping you covered for bugs and software problems.
 Like any other product, most software packages are under warranty for a specific period of time.
-Once these warranties expire, however, you may be required to pay out of pocket for fixes, much like you would for your vehicle.
+Once these warranties expire, however, it may result in paying out of pocket for fixes, much like you would for your vehicle.
 Maintenance programs allow your software to stay in warranty so you do not have to come up with cash should an error occur.
 Implementing the right software system is a long term investment and maintaining an active warranty will help to ensure this.

 Adapt to a Changing Environment